oracle/oci-typescript-sdk/lib/visualbuilder/README.md

-# OCI NodeJS client for Visual Builder Service
+# OCI Node.js client for Visual Builder Service

 This module enables you to write code to manage resources for Visual Builder Service.